James Crowley (basketball coach)

 James Henry Crowley (January 5, 1888 – February 7, 1935) was an American basketball coach and physical education instructor, who served as head coach of the Boston College Eagles and associate director of physical education for Boston Public Schools.

 Career

 Early career

 Born in the North End neighborhood of Boston, Crowley graduated from East Boston High School in 1905.
 At East Boston High, he was a standout center on the basketball team.
 On December 20, 1905, Crowley scored a career-high 95 points in a game against Chelsea High School.
 He then took a two-year course at the Posse-Nissen Physical Education School in Boston, and played amateur basketball as a member of the East Boston Athletic Association.

 Boston College

 In 1905, Crowley became the second-ever head coach of the Boston College varsity basketball team.
-During his tenure until 1907, the school performed poorly on the court with only 9 wins and 21 losses.
+From 1905 to 1907, the school performed poorly on the court with only 9 wins and 21 losses.